nanakwasi-0/AirBnB_clone/README.md

-This repository contains all the neccessary technical documentation for this clone of the popular AirBnB system
+This repository contains all the necessary technical documentation for an accomodation booking system closely similar to the popular AirBnB system.